Councillors At Large

-Councillor At Large – Scotland
+Councillor At Large – Online Coordinator

-Councillor At Large – singers for events and Pods
+Councillor At Large – Singers for events and Pods

 Zoe came originally from the West Country and was taught by Linda Marshall Cole (once AOTOS's South West Representative), before going on to study at the Royal Academy of Music and Trinity College of Music.
 From there she went on to become a freelance classical singer working for Opera de Lyon and a freelance soloist, but for the past 20 years has always taught singing too.
 She still travels to teach at the City of London School for Girls and also teaches privately at home in Derby.